-- You are expected to attend class.
-Three unexcused absences will result in deducting 30% from your final grade.
-More than three unexcused absences will result in deducting 50% of your grade. - 2.
-Teams will be formed the first week of the semester.
-Once teams are formed they cannot be changed. - 3.
-Project deliverables (hard and soft copies) are due by the beginning of class on the day assigned (unless otherwise stated). - 4.
+- 1. You are expected to attend class.
+Two unexcused absences lead to a 25% deduction from your final grade.
+Four absences lead to an "F". - 2.
+Teams are formed the first day of class.
+Once teams are formed, they cannot be changed. - 3.
+Project deliverables are due by the beginning of class on the day assigned (unless otherwise stated). - 4.
 Late work (for projects) will be penalized 10% per day and given a zero after 5 days. - 5.
-If a member of the team is not contributing during the semester, the team has to notify me in writing as to the circumstances as soon as possible.
+If a member of the team is not contributing during the semester, the team should notify me as soon as possible about the circumstances.
 The student will be given a chance to participate (two week grace period), at the end of that period if there is no improvement, the student will be removed from the team and given a zero (0) for the class project.
-No complaints about a team member will be considered the last two weeks of the semester. - 6.
+Complaints received at the end of the semester will not be taken into account. - 6.
 There will be NO extra credit work. - 7.
-Cell phones should be placed in your backpacks during sessions. - 8.
-Computers should NOT be used in the classroom during sessions.

-9. You are not allowed to tape lectures.
-Taping will result in being dropped from this course and reported to UTD.
+Cell phones are to be placed in backpacks during sessions. - 8.
+Computers should NOT be used in the classroom during sessions. - 9.
+You are not allowed to tape lectures.
+Taping (voice or video) will result in being dropped from this course and reported to UTD.